leungwai/JavascriptWeatherApp/README.md

 Project from Intro to Web Dev class that uses Javascript to create a weather app

+> [!IMPORTANT]
+> It is currently not working properly as the OpenWeather API is not loading content.

 ### Premise
 I wanted to create a weather app (akin to Apple's Weather App) that showcases cities that you favorite, and the weather and time for those cities.
 This was created using pure Javascript and 2 REST APIs (Bing Maps Location Search to search for the location) and OpenWeatherMaps API (for the weather itself).